Freddy95/Connected/README.md

 # Connected

-Connected is a Social Media Web application that uses a Node.Js Backend and MySQL Database to store data.
+Connected is a Social Media Website that uses a Node.Js Backend and MySQL Database to store data.

 Users can :